Let’s give a cheer for budget car camping gear! Sorry I just couldn’t resist.

 A first aid kit is an essential part of a car camper’s camping gear.
 Not only this, but it really isn’t something you should be too frugal with.
 If you don’t already have a first aid kit, just make sure to get a kit that covers all of the essentials.
 For as little as $15.00, you can get an all-purpose first aid kit that has all of the basics.

-The Only Option – Spend a little bit of money and keep yourself safe. – Kits start at $15.00 on Amazon.
+The Only Option – Spend a little bit of money and keep yourself safe. – Kits really don’t cost that much.

 Budget Car Camping Gear Break-down

 Now that we have all of the options laid out, let’s look at how much you would spend if you went completely with options 1, 2, or 3.

 Option 1 – With option 1, you’ll end up spending $199, but you’ll have a tent, a sleeping bag, a camping lantern, a marine cooler, a butane camping stove, a cookware kit, and a first aid kit.